ricozoundz/Testin_Python/README.md

 # Testing_Python
-This my repo to save python sample codes
+This is my repo to save python sample codes